 Which takes me to my next point…

-2. Find out when your clients and candidates are taking holidays
+2. Find out when clients and candidates are on holiday

 Of course, not everyone has their holidays booked up and in the calendar already come March, but a lot of people do.